by Susan Flantzer © Unofficial Royalty 2017

 Joan had three older siblings:

 In 1328, England and Scotland signed the Treaty of Edinburgh-Northampton.
 The treaty formally ended the First War of Scottish Independence, which had begun with King Edward I of England’s invasion of Scotland in 1296.
 The treaty was signed in Edinburgh by Robert I the Bruce, King of Scots, and then the English Parliament ratified the treaty in Northampton.
-One of the terms of the treaty was that six-year-old Joan would marry Robert the Bruce’s heir, four-year-old David, and because of this Joan was known as “Joan Makepeace”.
+According to the treaty’s terms, six-year-old Joan would marry Robert the Bruce’s heir, four-year-old David, and because of this Joan was known as “Joan Makepeace”.
 The very young couple married on July 17, 1328, at Berwick-upon-Tweed, the northernmost town in England, 2 ½ miles from the border with Scotland.
 Although the couple was married for 34 years, they had no children.

 Less than a year after the wedding, Robert the Bruce died, and Joan’s husband became King David II of Scots.
 Joan and David were crowned and anointed on November 24, 1331, at Scone, the traditional coronation site of the Kings of Scots.
 Unfortunately, the peace of the Treaty of Edinburgh-Northampton did not last long.
 The Second War of Scottish Independence started in 1332.
 After the 1333 Battle of Halidon Hill in which the Scots were soundly defeated by Joan’s brother King Edward III of England, Joan and David were sent to France for their safety.
 Very little is known about their life in France.
 King Philippe VI of France, the cousin of Joan’s mother, granted the couple the use of Château Gaillard, built by King Richard I of England to defend his Duchy of Normandy.